VictorCMiraldo/victorcmiraldo.github.io/index.md

 I am currently enroled as a PhD candidate at University of Utrecht, the Netherlands.
-My project is somewhere along the lines of *structure-aware version control systems*, supervised by Wouter Swierstra.
+My project is somewhere along the lines of *structure-aware version control systems*, *generic programming* and *dependently typed programming*.
+My supervisor is Wouter Swierstra.

-Our goal is to develop a datatype-generic approach to diffing, in Agda.
+Our goal is to develop a datatype-generic approach to diffing abstract syntax trees.
+We use Haskell and Agda to program and verify our techniques.
 Having a solid and formal notion of diffing should let us also tackle the problem of merging structured data, which lieas at the heart of the difficulties for version control.

 ## Slides and Talks